Current Research Program

 Previous Projects

-Before my PhD, I explored the design and use of AI, social media platforms, and smartphones across a variety of contexts, from architectural design, clinical decision-making, underground music scenes, to networked activism.
+Before my PhD, I have studied participatory approaches to AI design and development across a variety of contexts, from architectural design to clinical decision-making.

 Mapping the Participatory Turn in AI Design